Realization of a doped quantum antiferromagnet with dipolar tunnelings in a Rydberg tweezer array

 The low-energy and out-of-equilibrium properties of materials with strong electronic interactions are notoriously difficult to model, both theoretically and numerically~\cite{Scalapino2012,Proust2019}.
 Although cuprate superconductors have been discovered almost four decades ago, a full understanding of the mechanisms underlying unconventional, high-temperature superconductivity is lacking~\cite{Bednorz1986,Keimer2015}.
 The most intricate regime in the paradigmatic Fermi-Hubbard or $t$-$J$~model~\cite{Auerbach1994} arises upon doping the antiferromagnetic (AFM) Mott insulator~\cite{Lee2006}, where the kinetic motion~$t$ of holes competes with the magnetic ordering of spins.
 Understanding this interplay between magnetism and charge dynamics at low doping is important to develop phenomenological models of high-temperature superconductivity.

 The controlled quantum simulation of many-body systems~\cite{Bloch2008_review} has gained significant importance in the investigation of strongly-correlated materials, and ubiquitous phenomena, such as long-range AFM in the square~\cite{Mazurenko2017} and cubic lattice~\cite{Shao2024}, pairing in one-dimensional ladders~\cite{Hirthe2023} or Nagaoka ferromagnetism in the triangular lattice~\cite{Lebrat2024,Prichard2024} have been observed, among others~\cite{Bohrdt2021}.
 So far, the leading platform for the quantum simulation of doped quantum magnets has been ultracold fermionic atoms in optical lattices~\cite{Duan2003,Gross2017}.
-In this system, the AFM spin coupling~$J=4t^2/U$ originates perturbatively from strong repulsive Hubbard interactions~$U\gg t$, thereby restricting the parameter space to~$t \gg J$ in the effective $t$-$J$~model, while retaining suppressed but finite doublon-hole fluctuations~\cite{Kale2022}.
+In this system, the AFM spin coupling~$J=4t^2/U$ originates perturbatively from strong repulsive Hubbard interactions~$U\gg t$, thereby restricting the parameter space to~$t \gg J$ in the effective $t$-$J$~model.